Watson and Clemson dethrone top-ranked Tide, 35-31

-College football's first national championship rematch was fitting sequel to the original, with an unusual twist at the end.
+College football's first national championship rematch was even better than the original, with an incredible twist at the end.

 Deshaun Watson and Clemson dethroned the champs and became the first team to beat Nick Saban's Alabama dynasty in a national title game, taking down the top-ranked Crimson Tide 35-31 Monday night in the College Football Playoff.

+"You know, I never got the sense that he was rattled," Allen said about Watson.

-Coach Dabo Swinney had built an elite program at Clemson that was missing only one thing, and now the Tigers can check that box, too.
+Swinney, the native Alabaman and former Crimson Tide walk-on receiver, has built an elite program at Clemson that was missing only one thing.
+Now the Tigers can check that box, too.

+"Eight years ago we set out to put Clemson back on top," said Swinney, who can turn postgame interviews into a rousing sermon.
+"We came up a little short last year, but today on top of the mountain, the Clemson flag is flying."

+After three quarters of vicious hits and tight defense, Tigers-Tide II ended up looking a lot like the first meeting when the teams combined for 40 points in the fourth quarter.

 The Tigers took a 28-24 lead with 4:38 left in the fourth quarter when Wayne Gallman surged in from a yard out.